 When you ask to change an order, the amount of current support may go up, go down, or stay the same.
 Every time an order is changed, medical insurance for the children will be addressed.

 Who Can Request a Review

 You have a right to a review of your order if it has been more than three years since the last child support order was entered by the court or reviewed by OCSE.
-You may request a review sooner than three years if there has been a significant change in income in an amount equal to or more than 20% or more than $100 per month.
+You may request a review sooner than three years if there has been a significant change in income in an amount equal to or more than 20% per month.

 Last or only child emancipating - When the last or only child on an order emancipates, the noncustodial parent’s obligation to pay child support automatically ends.
 You won’t need to request a review when this happens.
 However, if past-due child support is still owed, the noncustodial parent must continue payments until the amount owed is paid.

 Orders Issued by Another State

 If your child support order was issued in another state, the laws of that state will determine when an order can be changed.
-Contact your local OCSE office or the child support agency in that state to determine if your order can be changed.
+Contact the child support agency in the state your order was issued to determine if your order can be changed.

 Contact your local child support office if you have questions about changing an order.

 - About OCSE